 But how much does the German Shepherd cost?
 Here’s everything you need to know.

-The initial German Shepherd price
+The Initial German Shepherd Price

-Considering that pet adoption usually ranges from $350-$550 and it includes registrations and vaccinations, you’ll certainly save money.
-But better yet, you’re providing a wonderful home for a dog who really needs one.
+Considering that pet adoption usually ranges from $350-$550, and it includes registrations and vaccinations, you’ll undoubtedly save money.
+But better yet, you’re providing a wonderful home for a dog who needs one.

-The cost of feeding a German Shepherd
+The Cost of Feeding a German Shepherd

-For high quality dog food, you can expect to pay about $2-$3 per pound.
-Say you get a 30-pound bag for $55, which is approximately 120 cups of dog food.
-If an adult German Shepherd eats 4 cups per day, that means the 30-pound bag would provide 30 days of food.
+For high-quality dog food, you can expect to pay about $2-$3 per pound.
+For example, say you get a 30-pound bag for $55, which is approximately 120 cups of dog food.
+If an adult German Shepherd eats 4 cups per day, the 30-pound bag would provide 30 days of food.

-When you’re looking at the German Shepherd price for food, don’t forget about treats!
+When looking at the German Shepherd price for food, don’t forget about treats!
 A bag generally costs $5-$10 and will last about a month.